 My story began in India, where I grew up the youngest of 11 children and attended state schools.
 During my summers as a child, I would stay at my sister’s house, 150 miles outside of Delhi.
-My sister place had no bathroom, no running water and one electric light.
-I remember collecting five buckets of buffalo dung every day, which I’d shape into pancakes, slap them on walls to dry and then use for fuel.
-I’m pleased to share that I was the dung collector champion!
+Her place had no bathroom, no running water and only one electric light.
+I remember collecting five buckets of buffalo dung every day, which I’d shape into pancakes, slap on walls to dry and then use for fuel.
+Back then, I was the dung collecting champion!

-Through hard work at school I won entry to the Indian Institute of Technology, one of the world’s leading engineering universities, where I earned my bachelor’s degree in 1986.
-On the back of that I encouraged my family to send two of my nieces to university.
-They were the first women from my family to take higher education.
+Through hard work at school, I won entry to the Indian Institute of Technology (IIT), one of the world’s leading engineering universities, where I earned my bachelor’s degree in 1986.
+On the back of that, I encouraged my family to send two of my nieces to university, making them the first women in my family to do so.

-I then went to the US on a teaching scholarship to study for a Masters’ in engineering at Clarkson University, New York.
+I then went to the US on a teaching scholarship to study for a Master’s in engineering at Clarkson University, New York.
 My excitement of flying for the first time was short-lived.
-The second I stepped off the plane I dropped to the bottom of society.
-The language, culture and food were all new to me.
-Even worse I only had $20 to get me through my first 7 days.
-But I reminded myself that I had come to New York to fulfil my dream of having a global business.
-And I would work day and night to achieve this goal.
+The second I stepped off the plane, I dropped to the bottom of society; the language, culture and food were all new to me.
+Even worse, I only had $20 to get me through my first 7 days!
+But I continually reminded myself that I had come to New York to fulfil my dream of having a global business and I would work day and night to achieve this goal.

-At this time, I realised that in order to be a successful entrepreneur, I needed to acquire a combination of three ingredients at the same time.
-They are top business skills, substantial savings and a global profile.
-I understood that it would require determination, a razor-sharp focus and making sacrifices for 10-15 years.
+At this time, I realised that in order to be a successful entrepreneur, I needed to acquire a combination of three ingredients at the same time; top business skills, substantial savings and a global profile.
+I understood that it would require determination and a razor-sharp focus and that I would have to make sacrifices for 10-15 years.

-I immediately decided to save 50% of my monthly scholarship, which was no easy feat, I assure you.
+I immediately decided to save 50% of my monthly scholarship, which was no easy feat.
 I never ate out in New York for the first 12 months, but I still had the most delicious food everyday… because I cooked it myself!

 As I got a grip on my life, I suffered a brain haemorrhage.
-But I recovered from this setback with the help of my wonderful roommates and stayed focused on my education, graduating with a Masters’ degree in engineering.
+Thankfully, I recovered from this setback with the help of my wonderful roommates and stayed focused on my education, graduating with a Master’s degree in engineering.

 Afterwards, I got a job as a project engineer and set a goal of saving $50,000 in three years.
 I worked overtime all the time.
 When not working 60 hours per week, I would use my time to volunteer as a fire-fighter and work on my funny accent.
-By the way, I never had any accent problems in India!
+Strangely enough, I never had any accent problems in India!

 After graduation, I joined Sales and Trading at Goldman Sachs on Wall Street.
 I immediately set a goal of saving one million dollars in ten years.
-By the way, I was interviewed 31 times before I got that job!
+Can you believe that I was interviewed 31 times before I got that job?!

 I love travelling.
-I’ve been to 135 countries and far flung places such as the North Pole and the South Pole.
-If you love polar bears, then I suggest you go to the North Pole, and if you love penguins, then go to the South Pole.
+I’ve been to c.125 countries and far-flung places such as the North and South Poles.
+If you love polar bears, then I suggest you go to the North Pole, and if you love penguins, go to the South Pole!

-To recognise my services to the economy, my entrepreneurial and charitable contributions, I was awarded an OBE in 2013.
-Additionally, I was chosen to have a lunch with the Queen on the top table for a Diamond Jubilee celebration event.
-And in 2014, Boris Johnson, then Mayor of London, presented the 2014 Individual Community Spirit Award to me.
+To recognize my contributions, I was chosen to have lunch with the Queen on the top table for her Diamond Jubilee celebration event.
+Additionally, I was awarded an OBE for my services to the economy and promoting charitable giving in 2013.
+A year later, Prime Minister Boris Johnson – then Mayor of London – presented me with the 2014 Individual Community Spirit Award.